MOsmanis/Permanent-Overdrive/README.txt

-Console game made with Python library Curses.
+Terminal game made with Python library Curses.
 Originally made for Trijam17 in 6 hours. (https://itch.io/jam/trijam-17) Later re-made into server-client 2 player version for computer networks class.
 Video: https://youtu.be/OF8FJNXGzyM